-How long has your firm been in business?
+How long has your executive search firm been in business?

 Experience matters.
-Firms that have been in business for three to five years have likely encountered more than one economic cycle.
+Executive Search firms that have been in business for three to five years have likely encountered more than one economic cycle.
 The fact that they are still in business gives them credibility.
-Additionally, recruiters should have a satisfied and repeat client base that will affirm or deny a firm’s reputation.
+Additionally, executive recruiters & headhunters should have a satisfied and repeat client base that will affirm or deny a firm’s reputation.
 Ask for testimonials.